dgunawan/product-delivery-ingredients/index.md

 > You build it, you run it; You break it, you fix it

 ### UX
-* Make sure the UX is an integral part of your team
+* Make sure UX is an integral part of your delivery team
 * Experiment.
 Experiment.
 Experiment
 * Prototype.
 Prototype.
 Prototype.
 * Early customer feedback loops